 - Genetics: Family history plays a significant role in the development of bunions.
 If your parents or grandparents have had bunions, you might be more predisposed to developing them too.

 - Foot Structure: Certain foot shapes and structures can make individuals more susceptible to bunions.
-For instance, having flat feet or a low arch can alter the distribution of weight across the foot and lead to joint misalignment over time.
+For instance, having flat feet or a low arch can alter the distribution of weight across the foot and lead to big toe joint misalignment over time.

 - Occupational Factors: Jobs that require prolonged standing or repetitive motions can contribute to bunion development.
 People in professions like retail, nursing, or hospitality may be at a higher risk due to the constant pressure on the feet.